 Tainted Data within the Document Type Declaration (DTD) Identifier

-If DTD processing is enabled within the XML parser, attackers can orchestrate the billion laughs attack — a type of Denial-of-Service attack that is based on using recursive entities.
+If DTD processing is enabled within the XML parser, attackers can orchestrate the billion laughs attack — a Denial-of-Service attack based on recursive entities.

 XML Processor Validates and Processes DTD